 Everyone experiences certain levels of anxiety from time to time.
 It is a normal response to situations we perceive as threatening or stressful.
 For example, taking an exam or trying something new for the first time.
-Some level of anxiety can even be helpful; like needing to deal with an emergency or before a big performance.
+Some level of anxiety can even be helpful; like needing to deal with an emergency or to help us perform in difficult situations.